tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    optional compression level string and optional total_pcm_frames integer.
    Creates a new audio file as the same format as this audio class and returns a new :class:`AudioFile`-compatible object.
+   The :meth:`PCMReader.close` method is called once encoding is complete.

    Raises :exc:`EncodingError` if a problem occurs during encoding.

    Specifying the total number of PCM frames to be encoded,